 You can read more about all that here.

 I made a list of the Must Haves that I look for in engaging lessons.
 Then, I made a list of the Must Not Haves that I make sure to stay away from.

 You can find these as well as Examples of Engaging Moments in Math here.

 Examples of Engaging Moments: Start of the Year

-In the beginning of each year, I have a few go to activities that everyone needs to learn and that have a hook to entice the learner.
-And please note, most of these activities are hands on for the learner!
+At the beginning of each year, I have a few go-to activities that everyone needs to learn and that has a hook to entice the learner.
+And please note, most of these activities are hands-on for the learner!
 That is our goal.

 One of the first activities I do each year is this sensory letter activity.
 First, it is a great time filler when you need to teach students the HOWs before you can teach a lesson.
 Secondly, this is a great way to see who knows what letters!
 Most importantly, my students always think this is FUN.

 You can read more about this here and grab the freebie printable.